 Austrian Blue Danube Chocolate Torte Recipe

 The sharp tartness of cherries combines with the refined sweet chocolate taste of torte and the occasional sharpness of the flavor of mint to form a sophisticated and elegant two-layer torte—a superb dessert.
 Chocolate permeates the entire recipe, in both the torte itself and the rich, creamy, velvety chocolate cream that layers it.
 Somehow they manage to provide both a restrained level of flavor while simultaneously providing the superb glory of chocolate center stage.
 Cherries, of course, are a natural companion to chocolate, and positioning these in the middle of the cake provides almost every bite with the pleasant surprise of cherries coming through.
-Be it for an elegant occasion or for a simple family dessert, this Austrian torte is equally apropos.
+Be it for an elegant occasion or for a simple family dessert, this Austrian torte is equally appropriate.

-This recipe is adopted from one found within The Viennese Pastry Cookbook by Lilly Joss Reich
+This recipe is adopted from one found within The Viennese Pastry Cookbook by Lilly Joss Reich.

 - 5 tbs butter